HBPMedical/SP8LocalMirrorBundle/README.md

-# SP8 Local Mirro rBundle
+# SP8 Local Mirror Bundle
 Repository for the collaboration on Local Data Store Mirror for the Medical Informatics Platform.